 The Survey of Occupational Injuries and Illnesses (SOII) is conducted by the federal Bureau of Labor Statistics (BLS).
 The survey results are used to estimate the number of work-related injuries and illnesses and measure the frequency at which they occur.
 The Quality, Metrics and Statistics (QMS) division of the Indiana Department of Labor (IDOL) collects and codes this data on behalf of the BLS.

-- Estimated 2.6 injuries or illnesses per 100 full-time workers in 2023 - the lowest Total Recordable Case (TRC) Rate in Indiana’s history!
+- 2.7 injuries and illnesses per 100 full-time workers in 2024-the Second lowest Total Recordable Case (TRC) Rate in Indiana’s history!

-- The estimated rate decreased by 10.34% from the 2022 injury and illness rate of 2.9.
+- The estimated rate increased by 3.85% from the 2023 injury and illness rate of 2.6.
 At the inception of the SOII program in 1992, the overall nonfatal injury and illness rate was 11.0 injuries per 100 full-time workers.
-The rate reached an all-time high of 11.3 in 1994 and has since decreased by 77%.
+However, the rate reached a high of 11.3 in 1994 and has since declined 76.11%.

 Private vs Public Sector

-- Per BLS estimates, approximately 66,400 Hoosier workers experienced a nonfatal OSHA-recordable injury or illness in 2023.
-This is an 8.29% decrease from the 2022 estimated of 72,400 injuries and illnesses.
+- BLS estimated that approximately 69,000 Hoosier workers experienced a nonfatal OSHA-recordable injury or illness in 2024.
+This is a 3.92% increase from 2023 estimated of 66,400 injuries and illnesses.

-- An estimated 11,800 (18%) of the public sector recordable nonfatal workplace injury and illness cases occurred in the state and local government sector, with all cases occurring in the Service industry.
+- An estimated 12,000 or 17.39% of the recordable nonfatal workplace injury and illness cases accrued in the state and local government sector, and all 12,000 or 100% of the estimated nonfatal injury and illnesses cases occurred in the Service industry.

-- Estimates show that more than half (52%) of all recordable injuries and illnesses in 2023 resulted in one or more days away from work (DAFW) or days with job transfer or restriction (DJTR).
-This was a slight decrease from the 2022 recordable DAFW and DJTR injuries and illnesses of 54%
+- For all industries in the private sector and both of the state and local government sectors, it’s estimated that more than half (52.03%) of all recordable injuries and illnesses in 2024 resulted in one or more days away from work (DAFW) or days with job transfer or restriction (DJTR).
+This was a slight decrease from the 2023 recordable DAFW and DJTR injuries and illnesses of 52.26%

-- In 2023, an estimated 17,400 injury and illness cases resulted in one or more DAFW and an additional 17,300 resulted in one or more DJTR.
+- In 2024, there were an estimated 17,700 injury and illness cases with at least one or more DAFW and 18,200 injury and illness cases with at least one or more DJTR days.

 By Industry Sector